-has safeguarding procedures in place which are in line with Working Together to Safeguard Children to safeguard and protect the welfare of all children.
+Alpha Plus Fostering has safeguarding procedures in place which are in line with Working Together to Safeguard Children to safeguard and protect the welfare of all children.
 All staff and foster carers are required to fully adhere to these procedures.
-Where there is a need to review any safeguarding practices to ensure safe care is provided, this will be done in consultation with the Children's Social Worker, foster parent, and fostered child (where possible).
+Where there is a need to review any safeguarding practices to ensure safe care is provided, this will be done in consultation with the Children's Social Worker, foster carer, and fostered child (where possible).